 A popular saying in the Isle of Man is Traa-dy-Liooar, meaning ‘time enough.’
 It is used by those living on this small island as a reassurance that there is time enough to sort whatever you’re stressing about.
 This is essential for a more relaxed lifestyle and not letting work get in the way of life!

 Expats ranked Canada 3rd overall in the 2019 HSBC expat survey for many reasons, including its work-life balance, well-being, diversity, and career progression, all making Canada one of the best countries for expats!
 The country is also one of the top 10 happiest countries in the world, found in a report by the Happiness Research Institute, which analysed happiness factors in 156 countries.
-This is just one of the top reasons why Canada is a great country to move to!
+This is just one of the top reasons to move to Canada!

 Wherever you move to, a good work-life balance is important.
 We all need down-time to relax, rejuvenate and have fun!

-If you need to send luggage overseas to Canada, our door-to-door luggage delivery service is popular among expats for saving money, time and stress when relocating.
+If you need to send luggage overseas to Canada, our door-to-door luggage shipping service is popular among expats for saving money, time and stress when relocating.

 A recent Financial Times article reported that consumer spending in the UK is at its highest since 2005 due, as shown by figures released by The Office for National Statistics.
 The article outlines that the average monthly UK household spend is £572.60.
 While the rising cost of living is making it difficult to live on a budget in the UK, there are still things that you can do and resources you can use to help you make your money go that little bit further.
 We have put these together in this blog post.